HTTP Commander Azure AD integration.

 Click register to create the application.

-Show screenshotIn the succeeding page, Find the Application (client) ID value and record it for later.
+In the succeeding page, Find the Application (client) ID value and record it for later.
 You'll need it to configure Http Commander later.

 Show screenshotFrom the app menu, choose Certificates Secrets and add a new entry in the "Client secrets" section:

-app secret
+app secret),

-),Configure Permissions for your application.
-To that extent, choose the 'API permissions' section and then, click on Add a permission, then Select an Microsoft Graph API.
+click on Add a permission, then Select an Microsoft Graph API.
 Then, click on Application Permissions and select Directory.Read.All.
-Repeat add permission for the Delagated Permissions and select openid.

 From the app menu, choose Authentication and select "Access tokens" and "ID tokens" at the "Implicit grant" section.